Graphic-Kiliani/Object-Retrieval-Layout2Scene/README.md

  <p style="text-align: center; margin-top: 5px;">Object retrieval visualization</p>
 </div>

-### Layout vis
+### Layout/Scene vis
-We provide tools to visualize layout in image or gif form.
+We provide tools to visualize layout/Scene in image or gif form.
 Before that, you only need to convert your scene info json format into ours.
-(Check it in Test JSON link)
+(Check it in Test JSON link and parameters.json in the assets folder)

-See arguments'definition in visualization_mlayout.py
+See arguments'definition in visualization_mlayout.py/visualization_scene.py
 ```bash
 python visualization_mlayout.py <path_to_room_json> --scene_id <num> --label_small --small_thresh <num> --flipover --azimuth_offset <num>
 ```